jchernak96/Bayesian_Methods/README.md

-This is a short guide on Bayesian grid approximation and how to use it to estimate a quarterback completion percentage.
+This is a short guide on Bayesian methods to evaluate the NFL.
+I will be adding new R guides in the coming week so stay tuned!